 My dad and I had to catch our flight home on our fourth day, so we decided to stay in Banff again.

 Lacking time, we took a ride to the top of Sulphur Mountain on the Banff Gondola.
-It was really crowded and expensive (about $33 per person), but the views were pretty cool.
+It was really crowded and expensive but the views were pretty cool.
 There is a boardwalk at the top of the mountain you can stroll along.
 The .6 mile hike (one way) leads you to an old weather station/cabin, which is now a national historic site.
 There are other hiking trails in the area to meander around, too.
 Some people even hike to the top of Sulphur Mountain and take the gondola down.

 While we were at the top of Sulphur Mountain, we spotted a mountain goat and her baby near the lodge.